learn-monogame/learn-monogame.github.io/docs/tutorial/infinite-background-shader/README.md

 ## Project setup

-The completed project can be found here: <https://github.com/learn-monogame/infinite-background-shader>.
+The completed project can be found [here](https://github.com/learn-monogame/infinite-background-shader).

-### Import Apos.Input
+### Apos.Input

 Since this tutorial focuses on the shader and camera code only, it will rely on my input library.
 It is called [Apos.Input](https://apostolique.github.io/Apos.Input/).
 To add it to your project, use the following command: